Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Without this declaration, the second Form would be unable to capture and respond to events raised by the first Form, and the user-defined event functionality would not work as intended.

-To tell a long story short, we are declaring an Instance of the frmUserDefined Form's Class Module Object Variable name ofrm.
-The Form_ prefix to the Form Name indicates that we are referring to the Form's Class Module and creates an Instance of the Class Module.
+To make a long story short, we are declaring an Instance of the frmUserDefined Form's Class Module Object Variable name ofrm.
+The Form_ prefix to the Form Name indicates that we are referring to the Form's Class Module and will create an Instance of the Class Module.

-The Class Module Object Instance will be assigned to the declared ofrm Object Variable through the frmUDCapture Form's Form_Load() Event Procedure.
+The first Form's Class Module Object Instance will be assigned to the declared ofrm Object Variable through the frmUDCapture Form's Form_Load() Event Procedure.

 The WithEvents keyword declares the ofrm as a Listener Object to Capture the Events Raised from its original Class Module-based user-defined Events.